dilara444/TechLabsDUS_WineNot/README.md

 - Understanding how wine descriptions depending on good or (relatively) bad wines are observed.

 ## Approach
-The first thoughts and ideas were created and gathered.
-So the next step was to apply a few thigs we knew about plotting and actually using our knowledge in praxis.
-Whilest we did that, we recignized a point that could have caused confusion in our further ideas.
-Therefore, we changed the name description of some of the countries, which were not defined in the library 'geopandas'.
-The corrected dataset was then used as input for our analysis for which we applied following approaches:
+We initially generated and collected our initial thoughts and ideas.
+Subsequently, we proceeded to apply specific techniques related to plotting, putting our theoretical knowledge into practical use.
+During this process, we identified a potential source of confusion in our subsequent ideas.
+Consequently, we modified the country name descriptions for those regions not previously defined in the ‘geopandas’ library.
+The corrected dataset served as input for our analysis, where we employed the following approaches:

 - Exploratory data analysis (EDA) to understand the structure and patterns in the data.
 - Various approaches were implemented to demonstrate the connections and outstanding characteristics for some wine types.